Modeling the formation of N2 and CH4 frost on Pluto's slopes: Conclusions

-While the sub-grid slope model developed in this paper has so far been applied only to Mars and Pluto, the generality of our parameterization makes it suitable for studying volatile condensation and sublimation on other airless bodies or planets with thin atmospheres.
-In particular, coupling this parameterization with the Triton Volatile Transport Model \citep{Bertrand2022} would allow investigation of how ice deposits form on slopes, and potentially how slopes affect seasonal volatile cycles, thus generalizing the conclusions drawn here.
+While the subgrid-slope model we developed was only applied to Mars and Pluto so far, the generality of our parameterization makes it suitable for studying volatile condensation and sublimation on other airless bodies or planets with thin atmospheres.
+In particular, coupling this parameterization with the volatile transport model for Triton \citep{Bertrand2022} would allow us to investigate the formation of ice deposits on slopes, and potentially, the effect of slopes on seasonal volatile cycles.
+This would allow us to generalize the conclusions drawn here.

 \begin{appendix}